seregazhuk/php-favro-api/README.md

 First of all you need to select your current organization, because nearly all API requests require an organizationId.
 There are two ways to set your current
-organization: by name or by Id:
+organization: by name or by Id.

 ```php
 // You may need to amend this path to locate composer's autoloader